StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| in development
 --------------------

+* StackStorm Exchange is introduced, and st2contrib is now deprecated.
+For more information see :doc:`/reference/exchange`.

 * Pack names and action parameter names can now only contain valid word characters (``a-z``, ``0-9`` and ``_``).